wso2/product-microgateway/README.md

 Sample open API definition for interceptors can be found [here](samples/interceptors_sample.yaml).
 #### 3. Add API/resource level throttling policies
 API developer can specify the rate limiting policies for each resource or globally for the API.
 These policies should be defined in the policies.yaml file in the project directory
-By default set of policies are available, but user can add more policies to the file and later refer them by name in the open API definition
+A default set of policies are already available, but users can add more policies to the file and later refer them by name in the open API definition
-Following samples show how throttling policies can be added to API level
+Following samples show how throttling policies can be added to an API
 ```
 x-wso2-basePath: /petstore/v1
 x-wso2-throttling-tier: 10kPerMin